scott-whitworth/bancroft_temperature_control/supplementaryData/2021_diagnostic_data/README.md

 ## R Scripts and Raw Data
 The R scripts used to process these graphs is included as well inside subdirectories.

+## Gradient Measurements
+Some of the data collected, and outlined in [pbf_notes.md](./pbf_notes.md), was meant to capture the intra-tank heat metrics of the heater and the control temperature probe.
+Graphs were not deemed necessary for this detail of data.
+The two images [gradient_iso_7_2021.jpg](gradient_iso_7_2021.jpg) and [gradient_profile_7_2021.jpg](gradient_profile_7_2021.jpg) give a visual representation of the temperature probe fixture described in the notes file.